 It’s that time again, time to drink hot cocoa, spend some much deserved time off with loved ones, and of course go see beautiful Christmas light displays.
-I have put together a list of some of the best places I could find to see Christmas lights in Oregon.
-These places are magical and truly beautiful, we really owe it to the people who put in the hard work every year to make it a special holiday for all Oregonians.
+Here’s a list of some of the best places to see Christmas lights in Oregon.
+These places are magical and truly beautiful and we really owe it to the people who put in the hard work every year to make it a special holiday for all Oregonians.

 1. The Pastega Christmas Light Display (formely at Corvallis Pepsi Plant)

 The Pastega Christmas Light Display is holiday tradition in Corvallis going back to 1981.

 One of my favorite memories going to visit my grandparents in the Salem area was driving through the Corvallis Pepsi plant to see the light display which has been going strong every Christmas for 25 years.
 A spectacle of plywood cutouts, Christmas lights, and canned music, the local paper reports 40,000 visits per year to this drive-through Christmas pleasure.
 Every year the lot outside a small Pepsi Cola factory was transformed into a Christmas paradise.

 Plywood cut-outs of Disney characters, Santa Clauses, angels, and even an Oregon Beaver jingle and jangle on small motors, adorned with Christmas lights.
 On a good night, near Christmas, it takes twenty minutes just to get into the driveway.